-It can seem like there are almost as many options for approaching major organisational change (a.k.a. non-trivial Rightshifting) as there are organisations looking to change.
+It can seem like there are almost as many options for approaching major organisational change (a.k.a. trans-mindset Rightshifting) as there are organisations looking to change.

 Indeed, when introducing Rightshifting to people, the second question they most often ask, once having grasped the basic idea, is: “How do we go about rightshifting, then?”.
 And in particular: “How might we go about effecting a ‘transition’?”.